 One of the two Bach cites with the youngest Bach monuments is Mühlhausen: Bach is located directly next to the Divi Blasii Church, next to the foundation, as if he does not belong there yet.

-2 cool gifts for musicians: on the left side it's the 1985 historic Bach beer stein.
+2 cool gifts for musicians: On the left side it's the 1985 historic Bach beer stein.
 On the right side it is the pipe organ calendar.
 All 99 music calendar are available in 3 sizes.
-2019 + 2020.
+2020 + 2021.
 To the shop.

 The Bach place of Dornheim: Exactly in the time, when Bach was cantor in the church in the picture above in Mühlhausen, he married in the tiny church in Dornheim, a small village right at the doorstep of Arnstadt.
 Dornheim is by far the smallest Bach place.

-The Bach monument in one of the two smallest Bach places: Dornheim.
+The Bach monument in one of the two smallest Bach places: in Dornheim.

 The Bach place of Dornheim: Yup, that is how you can see him enlarged, our Johann Sebastian.
 In Dornheim.

 The Bach city of Weimar: Those two guys above are Goethe and Schiller.
-They are so important, that they are better hid Bach somewhere.
+They are so important, that they better hid Bach at all.
 However, boy scouts do find him.
-Maybe ... one day they pay the due respect and after that, there will be a Bachhaus in Weimar.
+Maybe ... one day they pay the due respect and after that, there finally also will be a Bach House in Weimar.

 The Bach city of Weimar ... the City Palace.
 So, Bach is located very close to this place.
 And if somebody knows, where his monument is, it's much, much easier to find.
 Because obviously ... it's not really.